Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: -adic Rankin--Selberg -functions and universal deformations

 We make crucial use of Loeffler's construction to study $h_{/K}\otimes \chi$ where $h_{/K}$ is the base change of a $p$-ordinary $p$-stabilized cuspidal eigenform $h$ to the imaginary quadratic field $K$ where $p$ is \emph{inert} and $\chi$ is a ray class character of $K$.

 To be more precise, let us put $K(p^\infty)=\cup_n K(p^n)$, where $K(p^n)$ is the ray class extension modulo $p^n$.
 Let us also set $H_{p^\infty}:=\Gal(K(p^\infty)/K)$.
 In this scenario, one is interested in the theta-series $\theta(\chi\psi)$, as $\psi$ ranges over Hecke characters whose $p$-adic avatars $\widehat{\psi}$ give rise to (via global class field theory) a character of $H_{p^\infty}$.
 These are CM forms, which are non-ordinary at $p$ (since $p$ is inert in $K/\QQ$).
-It is easy to see that the eigencurve cannot contain families of CM forms; c.f.~\cite[Corollary 3.6]{CITJHC70}.
+It is easy to see that the eigencurve cannot contain families of CM forms {of positive slope (neither in its cuspidal components nor in the Eisenstein components)}; c.f.~\cite[Corollary 3.6]{CITJHC70}.
 This is due to the fact that slope of any non-ordinary CM form of weight $k$ is at least $(k-1)/2$, so the refinements of $\theta(\chi\psi)$ cannot be contained in a finite slope family.
 All this tells us that the $p$-adic $L$-function which can have any bearing to our situation cannot descend from a construction over the eigencurve.
 In other words, one should work instead over the universal deformation space.

 Indeed, in contrast to \cite[Corollary 3.6]{CITJHC70}, one can interpolate the Galois representations $\left\{{\rm Ind}_{K/\QQ}\chi\psi\right\}_{\psi}$ to a $p$-adic family of Galois representations ${\rm Ind}_{K/\QQ}\chi\Psi$, where $\Psi$ is the tautological (universal) $p$-adic Hecke character, which is given as the compositum